andreerhardt/cardiac-dynamics-of-a-human-ventricular-tissue-model-with-focus-on-early-afterdepolarizations/bifurcation analysis/README.md

 ## Description

 Here, the needed files for the numerical bifurcation analysis of the modified models are provided.
 We first comment on the endocardial case.
-Notice that running these files will cause - depending on the used resources - same days.
+Notice that running these files will cause - depending on the used resources - some days.
 Moreover, the output folders have 500 - 800 MB and thus, they can not be uploaded here.

 **List of Matlab function files and description**
 - `TP06_endo.m`: the TP06 .m function file containing the 19-dimensional ODE model for the endocardial cell stated by ten Tusscher and Panfilov in 2006